-While I can’t argue that crispy-fried wild turkey breast is one of the greatest foods on earth, preparing it the same way over and over can make even wild turkey greatness get old.
+Crispy-fried wild turkey breast might be one of the greatest foods on earth.
+But preparing something the same way over and over can make even wild turkey greatness get old.
 To mix things up a bit, and to stretch one side of a turkey breast to feed a crowd, make this wild turkey parmesan and serve it over spaghetti noodles.

 After pounding the turkey breast cutlets flat with a meat mallet, we dip them in flour, then beaten egg, then Italian-seasoned bread crumbs before frying them crisp in hot oil in our Lodge cast-iron skillet.

 After frying, the turkey gets topped with thin slices of fresh mozzarella cheese and broiled till the cheese melts and bubbles.
 The turkey gets served over a bed of cooked spaghetti and topped with this easy-to-make tomato sauce just before serving.
 Garnish with thin slivers of fresh basil.

 1 side of a wild turkey breast, sliced into cutlets and pounded flat with a meat mallet

 Salt and freshly ground black pepper